 Apple's first success

-After he left but before Markkula turned it into a grownup company, Apple did have its first success — and it was one that will seem familiar if you follow how the company works today.
+After Wayne left but before Markkula turned it into a grownup company, Apple did have its first success — and it was one that will seem familiar if you follow how the company works today.
 Apple made 50 Apple-I computers without having any money whatsoever, and it sold them all one day before having to pay its suppliers.

 Today Apple has a supremely well-managed approach to its supply chain, but even in 1976 it was literally learning the benefits of finance.
-It was the first time Steve Jobs had ever heard of what was called 30 days net, meaning you had that long to pay your suppliers.
+It was the first time Steve Jobs had ever heard of what is called 30 days net, meaning you had that long to pay your suppliers.
 He learned it then because he had to.

 Jobs had pitched the Apple-I to Paul Terrell, who was running the then successful Byte Shop.
 While Jobs wanted to sell the motherboards and kits to have hobbyists make up their own computers, Terrell wanted assembled devices and he got them.

-If Apple learned then about finance and supply chains, it learned about business in 1977 when ex-Intel Markkula came on board.
-As well as reorganizing the business, though, he did something else that is still part of Apple all these decades later.
+If Apple learned then about finance and supply chains, it really learned about business in 1977 when ex-Intel Markkula came on board.
+He advised Steve Jobs on how to write a business plan and then, when Jobs kept not doing it, wrote the plan himself.

 He set down the company's philosophy.